 Instead of a VPC (virtual private cloud) you may choose the

-option and use a public cloud.
+(no VPC) option and use a public cloud.

 Selecting a subnet, you effectively choose an availability zone in the selected region.
 We recommend that you choose the availability zone where your RDS is located.

 Note that the cost estimation is automatically updated based on your choice.

 In the Security Group section, which acts like a firewall, you may use the

 Create new based on seller settings to create a

 security group with recommended settings.
 In the Key Pair select an